 - URL for the journal’s aims and scope

-- The average number of weeks between submission and publication
+- The average number of weeks between article submission and publication

 Of the above items, all but the plagiarism policy are required, and having a plagiarism policy is strongly recommended by the DOAJ.
-With regard to the Editorial Board, all journals must have an editor and an editorial board.
-Additionally, all journals must follow a peer review process, with the exception of arts and humanities journals, which may use a form of editorial review with only two editors and no editorial board.
+With regard to the editorial board, all journals must have an editor-in-chief and estabished editors.

-- Whether the journal allows author(s) to hold copyright without restrictions—yes or no (if “yes” you’ll need to provide a URL where that information can be found)
+- Whether the journal has a waiver policy, “yes” or “no” (if “yes” you’ll need to provide a URL where waiver policy information can be found)

 Once you know that your journal(s) meet all of the core DOAJ indexing criteria, you’re ready to apply.
 In this section, we overview the application and review process.

-Once you’ve fulfilled all of the DOAJ indexing criteria, the application process is easy.
+Overall, the DOAJ application process is fast and easy — so don’t sweat it!
 Just make sure all of the information you enter is accurate and that you don’t skip any of the required questions!
-Applications with incorrect or incomplete information are automatically rejected.
+Applications with incorrect or incomplete information will be automatically rejected.

-A couple of reminders: As noted above, remember that each journal must have its own website.
-Additionally, each article your journal publishes should have its own URL (not just an issue URL) so that the DOAJ and third-party databases can directly link to the journal articles.
+A couple of reminders: As noted above, remember that each journal must have its own website, whether it’s a dedicated journal domain or a subdomain, and all of the journal’s informational pages (e.g., aims and scope, editorial board) must be hosted on that website (not a separate publisher website) so submitting authors can quickly find it.
+Additionally, each article your journal publishes should have its own URL (not just an issue URL) so the DOAJ and third-party databases can directly link to the journal articles.

-That said, once your journal(s) are admitted into the DOAJ, you will have the option to set up automatic content deposits either on your own via the DOAJ API or via a ready-to-go journal integration from a software provider — like Scholastica’s DOAJ integration, which automates all DOAJ article deposits for you.
+That said, once your journal(s) are admitted into the DOAJ, you will have the option to set up automatic content deposits.
+You can either do this on your own via the DOAJ API or via a ready-to-go journal integration from a software provider — like Scholastica’s DOAJ integration, which automates all DOAJ article deposits for you.
 So the legwork for DOAJ indexing is all upfront unless you opt to manually upload articles (we don’t recommend this for time and metadata quality reasons).

 You can access the DOAJ Journal Application form here.

 Upon submitting your DOAJ application, you’ll be taken to a confirmation screen and you will also receive a confirmation email (save this for reference!).
-Your application will then be assessed by the DOAJ team—you’ll receive an email when your application has been assigned to a team member for the start of review.
-The DOAJ team hand reviews each application for accuracy and this can take some time.
-While you’re waiting for a decision, be sure to check ALL of your email folders including spam.
-The DOAJ requires that any email it sends be replied to in a month or less—you don’t want to be rejected because you forgot to check an email folder!
+Your application will then be assessed by the DOAJ team.
+DOAJ hand reviews each application for accuracy, which can take some time — so be patient.
+While you’re waiting for a decision, be sure to check ALL of your email folders, including spam.
+The DOAJ requires that any email it sends be replied to in a month or less, so you don’t want to be rejected because you forgot to check an email folder!
 You can also whitelist the DOAJ email address to tell your email provider that it is a trusted sender.

 If your journal is accepted into the DOAJ, you’ll receive a confirmation email with next steps.
 If your application is rejected for some reason, don’t worry, you can always reapply!
-The DOAJ will send you details on why your application was rejected and they will usually allow you to reapply within six months.
+The DOAJ will send you details on why your application was rejected and you’ll usually be allowed to reapply within six months.

 Overall, for the DOAJ, and any index you apply to have a journal included in, you must be sure to clearly and accurately state all required information within the application and on your journal’s website.
 Indexing criteria is meant to ensure journal quality, and this should be something that both the index you’re applying to and any author visiting your journal can easily verify from your journal website.